wlsong/wlsong/README.md

 <h3>:woman: About Me </h3>

-- :office: &nbsp; I’m a post-doc in Prof. Mark Sansom's group at University of Oxford.
+- :office: &nbsp; I’m a senior scientist in MSD.
-- :mortar_board: &nbsp; I am a Biophysist/Computational Biologist who studies protein-lipid interactions using simulation-related techniques.
+- :mortar_board: &nbsp; I am a Computational Chemist/Computaional Biologist who has a background in MD simulations (esp. protein-lipid interactions) and structure-based drug designs.
 - :two_hearts: &nbsp; I am a math-enthusiast.
 - :kiss: &nbsp; I like hip-hop music and like (watching) hip-hop dance in various styles, e.g. popping, whacking, urban and breaking etc.
 - :basketball: &nbsp; I ocassionally play basketball and skatboard.